Ever wondered how the acoustic guitar works? How does it generate sound, and what influences and colors the sound it makes?

-And each open string of the guitar when played completes a specific number of vibrations per second:
+And each open string of the guitar when tuned to concert pitch and played completes a specific number of vibrations per second:

-There’s obviously more notes on the guitar’s fretboard than just 12, in fact most guitars have over 120 notes available, but it is the same 12 notes repeated, just in different octaves.
+There are more notes on the guitar’s fretboard than just 12.
+In fact, most guitars have over 120 notes available, but it is the same 12 notes, just repeated in higher or lower octaves.

-So, while each individual note e.g. G3 — G4 will have different Hz values, they are always integers of one another.
-For example G3 is 196 Hz, G4 is 392Hz which is exactly double the completed vibrations per second of G3.
+So, while each note e.g. G3 — G4 will vibrate at different frequencies, they are always logarithmic integers of the note in a higher or lower octave.
+For example, G3 is 196 Hz, and G4 is 392Hz which is exactly double the completed vibrations per second of G3.

-The human ear (remarkably) recognizes this as G, despite one being a higher pitch, hence they are the same note value but are not of the same frequency.
+The human ear (remarkably) recognizes this as G, despite one being a higher pitch, hence they are the same note letter value but not of the same frequency.

 12 tone equal temperament

-This is known as 12-TET short for 12 tone equal temperament.
-This is how western music works.
+12-TET short for 12 tone equal temperament describes how octaves are divided into 12 notes and is essentially how western music works.
 Some musical systems around the world, and historically have simply broken down the octave into a different number e.g. 22-Tet

-When we apply this to the acoustic guitar, this starts to make more sense.
+When we apply this to the acoustic guitar, this begins to make more sense.

-The octave (e.g. where the first note’s frequency is doubled, as explained above) is divided into 12 e.g. the 12 notes of the chromatic scale, with each fret representing a half step difference to the notes adjacent to it on the chromatic scale.
+The octave (e.g. where the first note’s frequency is doubled, as explained above) is divided into 12 e.g. the 12 notes of the chromatic scale, with each fret representing a half-step difference from the notes adjacent to it on the chromatic scale.

 As guitarists, we understand this because when we play an open string we can then can play the same note at the 12th fret of the guitar, an octave higher.